Maria Fritz

 Painting

-Maria Fritz was a self-taught San artist and a member of the Omba Arts community from the Kalahari region of Namibia.
+Maria Fritz was a self-taught Namibian painter from the Kalahari region whose work celebrated the natural world and local ecological knowledge.
 Working primarily in oil, her paintings explored the flora, fauna, and traditional narratives of her community.
-Fritz’s Mamaba Blaar (Anti-Venom Against Black Mamba) (2015) has been included in international contemporary art collections, demonstrating her engagement with both indigenous subjects and broader conversations in global art.
-Her practice reflecteds a deep attunement to environment and cultural memory, bridging local lived experience with visual expression.
+Fritz’s Mamaba Blaar (Anti-Venom Against Black Mamba) (2015) has been included in international contemporary art collections, reflecting her engagement with both indigenous subject matter and broader conversations in global art.
+Her practice demonstrated a deep attunement to environment and cultural memory, bridging local lived experience with powerful visual expression.

-Maria recently passed away at the age of 36, leaving behind six children, four of whom attend school in Donkerbos.
-Her absence is deeply felt within her community, and her work stands as a lasting expression of her voice, vision, and lived experience.
+Maria passed away at the age of 36, leaving behind six children, four of whom attend school in Donkerbos.
+Her loss is deeply felt within her community.
+Her work endures as a lasting expression of her voice, vision, and lived experience.

-Proud Mary acquired this original piece through Omba Arts Trust, an organization that since 2002 has traveled to remote Namibian resettlement farms to support and work alongside emerging San artists.
+Proud Mary acquired this original piece through Omba Arts Trust, an organization that since 2002 has traveled to remote regions of Namibia to support and work alongside emerging San artists.